 And I was good at it, so I made a habit of studying what worked and what didn’t work while selling western wear.

 I read about pheromones and how people let down their guard if you wore colognes that had them in it.
 I followed what I read but it didn’t seem to make a difference in my sales.

 Then came the moment when I realized it wasn’t about how I smelled, but that it was about how much I figuratively embraced the person in front of me, my sales soared.

 Once I went out of my wayjust because, I was able to help shoppers and employees get what they wanted...and I was rewarded.

 From that moment on I learned the biggest obstacle I had to overcome, and still strive to master, are the internal messages I had been giving myself based on the feelings and negative thoughts of the past.
 That feeling of being on guard.
 Of being afraid.
 Of letting my fears get the best of me.

 That’s why I’m writing this fairly personal blog for you.

 I’ve been where you are.
 I had to master my own thoughts.
 Regrets were the most debilitating.

-I had to realize whatever happened my first 18 years of my life was long ago and if I wanted better results and to achieve a desired outcome, I had to give up the hope the past could have been any different.
+I had to realize whatever happened in the first 18 years of my life was long ago and if I wanted better results and to achieve the desired outcome, I had to give up the hope the past could have been any different.

 In my travels around the world, I’ve met many people who followed a similar path of having to control their mindset.